Triggering the feel-good hormones through touch

 “Life in the human body is designed to be a blissful experience.
 Our evolutionary biology insures that everything necessary for our survival makes us feel good.
 All animals seek pleasure and avoid pain,” Bergland states.
 “Therefore, our brain has a wellspring of self-produced neurochemicals that turn the pursuits and struggles of life into pleasure and make us feel happy.”

-However, one of the side effects of living in a digitally driven world is that our biology is often short-circuited, causing us to be increasingly removed from our innate physicality.
+One of the side effects of living in a digitally driven world in times of stress, is that our biology is often short-circuited, causing us to be increasingly removed from our innate physicality.
 As the balance of neurochemicals that have evolved for millennia become disrupted by today’s modern lives, our clients become more prone to depression, anxiety, and pain.

 In this column, we’ll discuss four brain molecules linked to happiness and offer simple ways to help trigger their release.
 The acronym DOSE (dopamine, oxytocin, serotonin, and endorphins) is used to describe the hormonal quartet responsible for those feel-good feelings, and although there are many ways to stimulate their secretion, we’ll focus on the ones we can get our hands on.